eeyribas/Raspberry-PiCamera-Examples/README.md

-# Python-Raspberry-PiCamera-Examples
+# Raspberry-PiCamera-Examples
-Contains examples such as capturing images, recording video, and extracting images from video using the Python programming language with a Raspberry Pi camera.
+Contains examples such as capturing images, recording video, and extracting images from video using the Python programming language with a Raspberry Pi camera and Raspberry Pi.

+Programming Language: Python

-Python IDEs: PyCharm, Thonny
+IDE: PyCharm, Thonny

-Python Version: Python3
+Version: Python3

-Python Modules: To install the necessary Python modules on the Raspberry Pi, you should review the Python documentation according to the selected IDE.
+Modules: To install the necessary Python modules for the examples, you should review the Python documentation according to the selected IDE.

 Operating System: Raspberry Pi OS